lammps/lammps/doc/src/Howto_bpm.rst

 zero, this turns off pairwise interactions.
 Even though there are no charges in BPM models, setting a nonzero coul weight for 1-2 bonds ensures all bonded neighbors are still included in the neighbor list in case bonds break between neighbor list builds.
+If bond breakage is disabled during a simulation run by setting the *break* keyword to *no*, a zero coul weight for 1-2 bonds can be used to exclude bonded neighbors from the neighbor list builds.
+This can be useful for post-processing, or to determine pair interaction properties between distinct bonded particles.

 To monitor the fracture of bonds in the system, all BPM bond styles have the ability to record instances of bond breakage to output using